 * the Lloyd's Managing Agent for the time being of Syndicate …………………... ** which writes General Insurance Business in Great Britain as part of its business.

-We confirm that our address for the purposes of the Membership Agreement is …………………………………………
+We confirm that our address for the purposes of the Membership Agreement is ………………………………………… and our email address is ………………………………

 *We confirm that this application for membership is made by us as managing agent of the following Lloyd's syndicate, of which we are the duly authorised and registered Managing Agent: Syndicate No. [ ]**

-* We confirm that we have appointed [….[name of MGA]…………………….] (the "MGA") as our managing general agent for purposes of our nuclear business.
+We confirm that we have appointed [….[name of MGA]…………………….] (the "MGA") as our managing general agent for purposes of our insurance business eligible for reinsurance by Pool Re.

 Accordingly, we hereby:

 appoint the MGA as our representative for all purposes of our membership of Pool Re;

-authorise that Pool Re to deal and communicate with the MGA for all purposes in connection with our membership of Pool Re;
+authorise Pool Re to deal and communicate with the MGA for all purposes in connection with our membership of Pool Re;

 acknowledge that Pool Re shall not be concerned as to how the MGA accounts to us in respect of the rights and obligations of membership;